factsheet – indoor cats

 Spend time with your cat

 Nothing beats spending quality time with your cat.
 Every cat has a different personality, so some might like just a few good pats or chin rubs while others will curl up with you for hours.
 Not all cats like to be picked up, and some become over-stimulated easily.
 Most cats love to bond through playtime, as well as through grooming and even conversation.
 Learn to ‘read’ what your cat is telling you.
 Cat owners are reported to have better communication skills than non-cat owners; this is thought to be because they have become more attuned to non-verbal communication cues.
+The more time you spend with your cat, the more you will get to know what they like, and don’t like and can help you pick up on subtle signs of illness should they occur.

 While all care has been taken in preparing this document, it is intended to provide general information only and should not be taken as constituting professional advice.
 Mention of a product or business does not mean endorsement by Cat Protection.